 That report made clear: using e-cigarettes causes health risks.
 It concluded that e-cigarettes both contain and emit a number of potentially toxic substances.
 The Academies' report also states there is moderate evidence that youth who use e-cigarettes are at increased risk for cough and wheezing and an increase in asthma exacerbations.

-• The Food and Drug Administration has not found any e-cigarette to be safe and effective in helping smokers quit.
-If smokers are ready to quit smoking for good, they should call 1-800-QUIT NOW or talk with their doctor about finding the best way to quit using proven methods and FDA-approved treatments and counseling.
+- The Food and Drug Administration has not found any e-cigarette to be safe and effective in helping people who use tobacco products to quit.
+If people are ready to quit smoking and using other tobacco products for good, they should call 1-800-QUIT NOW or talk with their doctor about finding the best way to quit using proven methods and FDA-approved treatments and counseling.